 Type of descent

-The descent can be done alone, in a canoe or kayak, or as a couple or in a group.
-For groups, the descent down the Deva River is always done in a pneumatic rafting raft.Of course, to make the descent it is always an essential requirement to know how to swim, since with the river you must always respect the waters.
-In addition, it is always essential to use a life jacket that guarantees your buoyancy, in case you fall into the water.
+The descent can be done solo in a canoe or kayak, as a couple or in a group.
+For groups, the descent along the River Deva is typically done in a rafting inflatable boat.
+That said, knowing how to swim is always an essential requirement for the descent, as you must always respect the river's waters.
+Additionally, wearing a properly fitted buoyancy aid is mandatory to ensure flotation should you fall in.

-There are different sections to do depending on the level of difficulty.
+There are different sections to tackle depending on the difficulty level.

 Rapids down the Deva River